Incorrect asylum refusals cost taxpayers £4.3m a year in admin costs alone

 Incorrect asylum decisions cost the UK taxpayer millions of pounds each year, according to new research that has prompted calls for the government to urgently improve the “flawed” decision-making process.

-Ministers have been accused of presiding over failings in the asylum system which lead to “serious economic and human costs” after an analysis of data revealed that the government has spent more than £4m annually fighting successful appeals in administrative costs alone.
+Ministers have been accused of presiding over failings in the asylum system that lead to “serious economic and human costs”, after an analysis of data revealed that the government had spent more than £4m annually in administrative costs alone fighting successful appeals.

-A report by Pro Bono Economics, seen by The Independent, also reveals that asylum seekers from war-ravaged nations, such as Afghanistan and Sudan. are nearly twice as likely to win asylum appeals against the Home Office than those from elsewhere.
+A report by Pro Bono Economics, seen by The Independent, also reveals that asylum seekers from war-ravaged nations, such as Afghanistan and Sudan, are nearly twice as likely to win asylum appeals against the Home Office than those from elsewhere.

-Shadow immigration minister Bambos Charalambous said the asylum system was “not only broken but it is wasting money”, and warned that the “incompetent” decision-making had “scandalous consequences” on those incorrectly denied asylum.
+Shadow immigration minister Bambos Charalambous said the asylum system was “not only broken but it is wasting money”, and warned that the “incompetent” decision-making had “scandalous consequences” for those incorrectly denied asylum.

-s to take urgent action to ensure better decision making which will also save money,” he added.
+“The Conservatives need to take urgent action to ensure better decision-making, which will also save money,” he added.

-The research, which analysed government figures and freedom of information data, shows that, for the five-year period 2013-17, total administrative costs of successful asylum appeals were £4.3m per year.
+The research, which analysed government figures and freedom-of-information data, shows that, for the five-year period between 2013 and 2017, the total administrative costs of successful asylum appeals were £4.3m per year.

-There were on average close to 11,500 appeals against initial asylum decisions by the Home Office each year during this period, of which nearly one in three were successful.
+There were on average close to 11,500 appeals against initial asylum decisions by the Home Office during each year of this period, of which nearly one-third were successful.

-The report points out that the amount spent on the costs of contesting appeals that are overturned is thought to be the “tip of the iceberg”.

-“Many millions more” is likely to be spent through the court system and legal aid, as well as on housing and living costs for asylum seekers as they await the completion of the appeal process,” it states.
+The report says that the amount spent on the costs of contesting appeals that are overturned is thought to be the “tip of the iceberg”, and that “many millions more” are likely to be spent through the court system and legal aid, as well as on housing and living costs for asylum seekers as they await the completion of the appeal process.

-The findings also show that asylum seekers from “very low peace” countries such as Afghanistan are 1.7 times more likely to have a successful appeal than those from “high peace” countries like Malaysia.
+The findings also show that asylum seekers from “very low peace” countries, such as Afghanistan, are 1.7 times more likely to have a successful appeal than those from “high peace” countries such as Malaysia.

-One third (33 per cent) of asylum decisions on Malaysian nationals and 28 per cent on Gambian nationals have been overturned over the last five years – compared with 51 per cent for Afghans and 62 per cent for Sudanese nationals.
+One-third (33 per cent) of asylum decisions in respect of Malaysian nationals, and 28 per cent in respect of Gambian nationals, have been overturned over the last five years – compared with 51 per cent for Afghans and 62 per cent for Sudanese nationals.

 Matt Whittaker, chief executive of Pro Bono Economics, said it was “clear” that the “failings” in the system were resulting in “serious economic and human costs”.